 Before you start

-If your organisation isn’t registered in Ireland, and therefore doesn’t have a CRO number, you must have your company registration documents to upload as part of the registration process.
-Multiple files must be uploaded as a .zip file.
+If your organisation isn't registered in Ireland and doesn't have a CRO number, you must have your company registration documents ready to upload.
+Combine multiple files into a single ZIP file before uploading.

 Direct senders